SenseTecnic/wotkit-docs/source/api_v1/api_sensors.rst

 		"lastUpdate":"2012-12-07T01:47:18.639Z"}
 	}

+.. index:: Sensor Registration

 .. _create-sensor-label:

-.. index:: Sensor Registration

 Creating/Registering a Sensor
 ------------------------------

+The sensor resource is a JSON object.
 To register a sensor, you POST a sensor resource to the url ``/sensors``.

-* The sensor resources is a JSON object.
-* The "name", "longName", and "description" fields are required when creating a sensor.
-* The "latitude" and "longitude" fields are optional and will default to 0 if not provided.
-* The "visibility" field is optional and will default to "PUBLIC" if not provided.
-* The "tags", "fields" and "organization" information are optional.
-* If "visibility" is set to ORGANIZATION, a valid "organization" must be supplied.
-* The sensor name must be at least 4 characters long, contain only lowercase letters, numbers, dashes and underscores, and can start with a lowercase letter or an underscore only.

-To create a sensor:
+To create a sensor the API end-point is:

 .. list-table::
 	:widths: 10, 50